Boscoe Holder: Return to Trinidad and later years

-After being based in London for 20 years, in 1970 Holder returned to Trinidad and quickly re-established himself as a painter, "with an unbroken record of annual shows from 1979 onwards, sometimes two, three or four in a year".
-His work has been exhibited all over the Caribbean and elsewhere internationally.
-His paintings can be seen in collections throughout the world, preserving the West Indian culture.
-In 1981, a Holder painting was presented by the then President of the Republic of Trinidad and Tobago, Sir Ellis Clarke, as a wedding gift from the nation to Prince Charles and Lady Diana.
+After being based in London for 20 years, in 1970 Holder returned to Trinidad and re-established himself as a painter "with an unbroken record of annual shows from 1979 onwards, sometimes two, three or four in a year."
+His work has been exhibited across the Caribbean and internationally.
+In 1981, a Holder painting was presented by the then-President of Trinidad and Tobago, Ellis Clarke, as a wedding gift from the nation to Prince Charles and Lady Diana.

 In 2006, the Art Society of Trinidad and Tobago and Gallery 101 exhibited 58 works by Holder, dated from 1991 to 2002.

 Personal life

-In 1948, Holder married the dancer Sheila Davis Clarke, daughter of radio personality Kathleen Davis (a.k.a.
-"Aunty Kay"), and their son Christian was born the following year.
-Christian Holder eventually became a leading dancer with the Joffrey Ballet and an artist in his own right.
+In 1948, Holder married dancer Sheila Davis Clarke, daughter of radio personality Kathleen Davis, and their son Christian was born the following year.
+Christian Holder eventually became a leading dancer with the Joffrey Ballet as well as an artist.

-Holder's younger brother was the actor Geoffrey Holder – perhaps best known for his role as the villain Baron Samedi in the 1973 James Bond film Live and Let Die.
+Holder's younger brother was actor Geoffrey Holder, best known for his role as Baron Samedi in the 1973 James Bond film Live and Let Die.